-The Administrative Representative will also e-mail a copy of the letter to the student's UBIT e-mail with read receipt.
-A copy of the decision letter will be provided to the complainant, the Associate Dean for Student Affairs, and the Director of Student Services.
+The Administrative Representative will also e-mail a copy of the letter to the student's UBIT e-mail.
+A copy of the decision letter will be provided to the complainant, the Associate Dean for Student Affairs, the Associate Dean for Academic Affairs, Director of Student Services, and the Director of Academic Affairs.